 Showering to Savings

-In an average home, showers are typically the third largest water use after toilets and clothes washers.
-The average American shower uses 17.2 gallons (65.1 liters) and lasts for 8.2 minutes at average flow rate of 2.1 gallons per minute (gpm) (7.9 lpm).
+According to the 2016 Residential End Uses of Water Study, showers are tied with faucets as the second largest use of water at 11.1 gallons used per capita per day, or 19 percent of an individual's total use.
+The average American shower uses approximately 15.8 gallons (59.8 liters) and lasts for 7.8 minutes at an average flow rate of 2.1 gallons per minute (7.9 lpm).

 Shower Water Saving Tips